nattadasu/animeApi/README.md

 For example: `z218` → `218`

+##### The Movie DB

+For The Movie DB (TMDB), the ID is in the format of `:provider/:mediatype/:mediaid` where `:mediatype` is only `movie` and `:mediaid` is the ID of the title in the provider instead of typical `:provider/:mediaid` format.

+Unfortunately, due to some issues reported in [Anime-Lists/anime-lists][alal], the relation mapping data for TMDB is limited to `movie` only.

 ##### Trakt

-For trakt provider, the ID is in the format of `:mediatype/:mediaid` where `:mediatype` is either `movies` or `shows` and `:mediaid` is the ID of the title in the provider.
+For Trakt, the ID is in the format of `:provider/:mediatype/:mediaid` where `:mediatype` is either `movies` or `shows` and `:mediaid` is the ID of the title in the provider instead of typical `:provider/:mediaid` format.

 An ID on Trakt must in numerical value.
 If your application obtained slug as ID instead, you can resolve/convert it to ID using following Trakt API endpoint: